alinaavanesyan/alina/_posts/2020-11-04-PLH-paper-published.md

 ---
-title: "Our paper on potato leafhopper feeding published!"
+title: "Our paper on host plant DNA detection from the potato leafhopper gut contents is published!"
 ---

 I'm happy to share that our paper entitled "Detecting Ingested Host Plant DNA in Potato Leafhopper (Hemiptera: Cicadellidae): Potential Use of Molecular Markers for Gut Content Analysis" is published in Journal of Economic Entomology.  <!--more--> In this study we focused on optimizing a DNA-based method for host plant identification of E. fabae and investigating the longevity of the ingested plant DNA as one of the potential applications of the protocol.